-20The age groups we use are 24 and under, 25 to 29, and 30 and above.
-We use the age at the birth of the first child, since age at the birth of the current child is potentially endogenous.
+&lt;sup>21The age groups we use are 24 and under, 25 to 29, and 30 and above.
+We use the age at the birth of the first child, since age at the birth of the focal child is potentially endogenous.
 For education, we code three dummies: high school or less, some post-high school education, and university degree.
 For city of residence, we include dummies for Vancouver-Abbottsford and for Toronto, leaving all other cities and rural areas as the left-out category.

-The first panel of Table 2 contains the results for the sample of families having both parents born in South or East Asia, making these families first generation immigrants.
-After the birth of a girl, these families are 2.2 percentage points more likely to have a second child over the next six years than those who had a boy.
-This indicates a slight preference for boys, but while statistically significant, it is not large compared to the mean of 0.56 for those with a boy first.
-Among those having a second child, those with a girl first were 2.1 percentage points more likely to have a boy.
-Again, while statistically significant, this effect is not large.
-The next two columns show third births.
-Here, we see a large 19.3 percentage point difference in having a third child if the first two were girls, relative to the 18.5 percent mean when the first two were boys, i.e. a doubling of the continuation rate.
+third child if the first two were girls, relative to the 18.5 percent mean when the first two were boys, i.e. a doubling of the continuation rate.
 There is also a relatively small but still significant 4.0 percentage point lower probability of having a third child if the first two were of mixed sex, indicating a slight preference for a sex mix.
-The point estimate for having a boy when the first two are girls is 8.4 percent among first generation immigrants, which is nearly identical to the unadjusted estimates.21
+The point estimate for having a boy when the first two are girls is 8.4 percent among first generation immigrants, which is nearly identical to the unadjusted estimates.